The Yellow Rose: Theme song

 The series' theme song "The Yellow Rose" — set to the tune of the traditional "The Yellow Rose of Texas" but with new lyrics referencing the setting of the show — was recorded by country singers Johnny Lee and Lane Brody.
 The song became a No. 1 hit on the Billboard Hot Country Singles chart on April 21, 1984.

 Home media

-Warner Bros. released the complete series to DVD on May 3, 2011, consisting of all 22 episodes on a five-disc set.
-The set was released as part of the manufacture-on-demand Warner Archive Collection.
+Warner Bros. released the complete series to DVD on May 3, 2011, via the Warner Archive Collection.